AbdulShabazz/OpenAI-gpt-2/README.md

    - **Purpose**:
      This file contains the encoder and decoder modules, responsible for parsing prompts into tokenized formats and converting model outputs back into human-readable text.
    - **Key Functions**:
-     - `encode(text)`: Converts text into tokenized input to be fed into the model.
+     - `encode(text)`: Converts text into tokenized input to be fed to the model.
      - `decode(tokens)`: Converts tokenized output from the model back into readable text.

 ### 4. `example.py`
    - **Purpose**:
-     This file is an example script to demonstrate how to interact with the GPT-2 model using the API from `gpt_core_v2.py`.
+     This file is an example script to demonstrate how to interact with the GPT-2 model using the API from `gpt.py`.
 It shows sample queries and potential use cases.
    - **Key Functions**:
      - Example use of `query_model()` to generate text completions.
      - Sample inputs and outputs from the GPT-2 model.

 ## Usage

-- To interact with the GPT-2 model through APIs, use the endpoints defined in `gpt_core_v2.py`.
+- To update the GPT-2 model aka its APIs, use the endpoints defined in `gpt_core_v2.py`.
 - To load or train the model, refer to the functions in `gpt.py`.
 - For encoding/decoding tasks, utilize the helper functions in `codec.py`.
-- Refer to `example.py` for a basic demonstration of how to query the model.
+- Refer to `example.py` for a basic demonstration for how to query the model.

 ## Future Updates

-- The APIs in `gpt_core_v2.py` will be updated as needed to reflect the latest interaction methods for the GPT-2 model.
+- `gpt.py` and the APIs in `gpt_core_v2.py` will be updated as needed to reflect the latest achitecture and or interaction methods for the GPT-2 model.
-- Future versions of the API file will follow a similar naming convention (e.g., `gpt_core_v3.py` for subsequent updates).
+- Future versions of the API file will follow a similar naming convention (e.g., `gpt_core_vW.X.Y.Z.py` for subsequent updates).

 ## Usage